darrenks/nibbles/docs/tutorial_ancillary.md

 ### Creating Tuples

-Normally it would be pointless to create your own tuple, it would immediately be deconstructed.
-But it could be useful to return multiple values from your own functions, and so you are able to by using `~` at the beginning of any function.
+In functions you can return a tuple instead of a regular value using `~`.
 For example:

-	p.,10 ~$ *$$
+	p.,5 ~$ *$$

 Gives

 	[(1,1),(2,4),(3,9),(4,16),(5,25)]

+Outside of functions it would be pointless to create your own tuple, it would immediately be deconstructed, and so that opcode has been rebound to something else, making it invalid to even try.

 ## Maybe